bloominstituteoftechnology/React-Insta-Clone/README.md

 ### Day I Stretch Problem (Day I)

-* Implement the ability to like a post by clicking on a heart icon and having the number of likes increment accordingly.
+* Implement the ability to comment on a post with the `Add a comment...` input.
-* Get the Search Bar to filter posts by the post's username.
-When you submit a search term should filter out posts by users whose usernames do not match the search term.
 * Look into the [moment.js](https://momentjs.com/) library to read about how to dynamically format the timestamp into a human-readable format like how it is being displayed in the screenshot.